 Money saver: Based on the RRP, the 200ml shampoo is the cheapest format to use; it's almost half the price (per ml) compared with the cost of the spray.

 Nits: top five tips for parents - find out how to combat head lice and keep them at bay

-Nitty Gritty, famous for its nit comb, is a pesticide-free treatment that can be bought as part of a kit, which includes a solution, a nit comb and a defence spray.
+Nitty Gritty, famous for its nit comb, is a pesticide-free treatment that you can buy as part of a kit, which includes a solution, a nit comb and a defence spray.

-Nitty Gritty says the head lice defence spray can be used daily to help mask the hair's aroma, as head lice use a sense of smell to detect new hair.
+Nitty Gritty says the head lice defence spray can be used daily to help mask the hair's aroma, as head lice use a sense of smell to detect new hair to infest.
 It claims the essential oils in the spray 'encourage head lice to stay on their existing host rather than migrate'.

-Prices start at around £10.99 for lotion and detection comb (the comb is white to make it easier to spot lice), £11.50 for a 250ml defence spray and up to £29.99 for a complete kit including comb, solution and defence spray.
-The Nitty Gritty nit comb on its own costs £8.99 or you can buy the white detection comb for £1.99.
-If you have the comb already, you can buy the solution and defence spray for £19.99.
+Prices start at around £14 for lotion and detection comb, £7.49 for a 250ml defence spray, and up to £29.99 for a complete kit including comb, solution and defence spray.
+The Nitty Gritty nit comb on its own costs £10.50, or you can buy the white detection comb for £2.50.
+If you have the comb already, you can buy the solution and defence spray for £20.99.

 Free head lice treatment used to be available under the NHS minor ailments scheme.
 The scheme is a service that some pharmacies offer, and is designed to make it easier to get treated for minor ailments, by going straight to your pharmacy rather than getting an appointment.

 Head lice used to be included in this scheme, and meant that customers entitled to free prescriptions, such as children under 16, could get treatments free of charge.
 However, head lice treatments are just one of 35 over-the-counter treatments and medicines that are no longer covered on the minor ailments scheme in an aim to cut costs within the NHS.